-Powerful vision technology from Cognex decodes the barcodes and transmits the data to the print & apply machine.
-The vision system is intelligent enough to ignore non-critical changes in the look of the code and to concentrate on the critical characteristics.
+Powerful DataMan image-based barcode readers decode the barcodes and transmit the data to the print & apply machine.
+The barcode reader is intelligent enough to ignore non-critical changes in the look of the code and to concentrate on the critical characteristics.
 Cognex software algorithms are powerful enough to be able to read barcodes that are damaged, highly reflective, and omnidirectional in only 400 milliseconds.

 The future can come

 The camera portal developed by Weber System Technology with Cognex vision technology offers STADA not only increased efficiency through the significantly improved barcode reading process but also provides them performance feedback if no reads occur.
-Image-based technology takes pictures of the barcode to read it, so if no reads occur, STADA can go back and review why and quickly alleviate any process errors they may have.
+Image-based technology takes pictures of the barcode to read it, so if no reads occur, STADA can go back and diagnose the root cause and quickly alleviate any process errors they may have.